Shelly Beach campground

 Water is not available at this campground.

-There is an amenities block with accessible toilets that you can reach via a ramp.
-To get to the amenities block, you'll need to cross over grass and sand.
+There are toilets that you can reach via a ramp, but to get to them you'll need to cross over grass and sand.

 - Non-flush toilets